jayalmaraz/jay-almaraz.github.io/docs/managers/uploading-content-with-resources.md

 To add files to your resource look no further than the Attachments section.
 You can add files one of two ways:

 1. Hit the `Attach a File from Your Computer` button and select one or more valid files.
-2. `Drag & Drop` and valid file or files from your computer into the attachments section.
+2. `Drag & Drop` any valid file or files from your computer into the attachments section.

 You can add as many files as you like, but don't go overboard with the file size!
 Resources support files of up to **10MB** each in size, so it's ideal for PDF documents and images.
 If you have any larger files such as videos or PowerPoints, then it's better to upload these elsewhere and add a link to them using the [text editor](#Formatting-and-styling-with-the-text-editor).